 Nanofabrication

 Our research in nanofabrication focuses on the precise manipulation of materials at the atomic and molecular levels.
-By employing cutting-edge techniques such as electron beam lithography, atomic layer deposition, and nanoimprint lithography, we can create intricate patterns and structures with unprecedented accuracy even down to the single atom level.
+By employing cutting-edge techniques such as electron and ion beam lithography as well as atomic layer deposition, we can create intricate patterns and structures with unprecedented accuracy even down to the single atom level.
 These techniques allow us to fabricate components that are smaller, faster, and more efficient than ever before.

 We aim at structuring materials down to the atomic level or to dimensions specific to the envisioned experiment.